 - To assist the grieving process, review how the death occurred and encourage articulation of events.

 - An important step in the grieving process is spending time with the body.

 - Remember to explain what is happening to children.

-- Make sure that any remaining medication is safely put away until it can be disposed of. *
+- Make sure that any remaining medication is stored safely until it can be disposed of properly. *

 - Physician, Home Care Nurse, other medical attendant